Morning Pages are a tool for producing insights, solutions, clarity, and calm

 This simple process will bring you three major benefits:

-1. First, you get any nagging worries out of your head and down on to paper.
-This makes you calmer and brings you a clearer mind, enabling you to get on with your day
+1. First, you will get any nagging worries out of your head and down on to paper.
+This makes you calmer and brings you a clearer mind, which enables you to get on with your day

 2. Second, writing without thinking often surfaces unexpected insights

-3. And third, as well as bringing you a better understanding of what is happening, Morning Pages often bring solutions
+3. And third, as well as bringing you a better understanding of what is happening, Morning Pages will often bring you solutions

-It may seem counter-intuitive that such a simple process of not thinking should work.
-But as as Einstein said,
+It might seem counter-intuitive that such a simple process of not thinking should work.
+But as as Einstein put it,

 “There is no logical path to [new insights] — only intuition… can reach them.”

-And as the journalist Oliver Burkeman says, he was sceptical about Morning Pages at first but now he wishes he’d started years ago.
+And as the journalist Oliver Burkeman says, to begin with he was highly sceptical about Morning Pages but now he wishes he’d started doing them years ago.

 Is your conscious mind is struggling to find the answer to a problem?
-Is it worth trying Morning Pages, to see what answers your unconscious intuition brings?
+Is it worth trying Morning Pages, to see what answers your unconscious intuition will bring?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.